pffy/markdown-table/README.md

 > **NOTE:** for developers and power users.

-  * Copy all the files in the `src` folder to your Google Apps Script editor.
+  * Add each file in the `src` folder to your Google Apps Script editor.
+    * Create the file.
+Copy/paste the contents of the file.
+    * Under `Services` in the Google App Script edtior, be sure to show the `appsscript.json` file before you copy/paste the contents.
+    + You must still grant authorization to ***yourself*** to use the special [permissions](#permissions).

 # PERMISSIONS